Explore Email Ticketing System in Outlook

 Knowledge base from tickets

-A knowledge base repository acts as an effective knowledge sharing medium, boosting support productivity by leveraging collective knowledge and providing invaluable KB Articles to support technicians in a snap!
-It also helps in improving the average ‘First Call Resolution’ timing significantly, as technicians find resolution to problems quickly.
+With a knowledge base, you and your team mates can document best practices and solutions to common problems so that they can be used when replying to time-consuming and repeated queries.
+Any support case is eligible to become flagged as a KB Article.
+An agent recognizing a repetitive support issue, can easily flag a resolved case as a knowledge article.
+Thus, it acts as an effective knowledge sharing medium, boosting support productivity by leveraging collective knowledge and providing invaluable KB Articles to support techs in a snap!
+It also helps in improving the average ‘First Call Resolution’ timing significantly, as agents find resolution to problems quickly.

 It is very easy to use the knowledge base in Outlook.
 A Question and Answer format is used to intuitively display KB items.
 Each item may have any number of file attachments associated, rich-text elements, and hyperlinks to other web pages.
 All items are tagged with a related problem category and problem type, so it is easy to find a particular resolution at time of needs.